Last Updated on May 11, 2022 by Chef

 - Australian crocodile hunter and much loved celebrity, Steve Irwin, was killed off the coast of Port Douglas.

 - Port Douglas is famous for being the gateway to two world heritage listed sites, the Great Barrier Reef, and the Daintree Rainforest.
 This is the only place in the world where two world heritage sites meet.
+Many Port Douglas activities involve visiting these two areas.

 - Port Douglas came about because of the local sugar industry.
 Sugar was shipped out of Port Douglas from The Sugar Wharf, which still stands today and is a popular wedding and event venue.
 Sugar is still grown and milled nearby.